3D-e-Chem/tycho-knime-node-archetype/src/main/resources/archetype-resources/README.md

 Configuration files to run Continuous Integration builds on Linux (Travis-CI), OS X (Travis-CI) and Windows (AppVeyor) are present.

 See `./.travis.yml` file how to trigger a Travis-CI build for every push or pull request.
-Also see `./.travis.yml` file how to upload coverage to https://www.codacy.com .
+Also see `./.travis.yml` file how to perform a [SonarCloud](https://sonarcloud.io/) analysis and code coverage.

 See `./appveyor.yml` file how to run on https://www.appveyor.com .